JessicaGarson/nyu_advanced_python_class/class2/datatypes/datatypes.md

 `git push --set-upstream origin jg-datatypes`
 7. Submit a pull request similar to how we did the other day.
 8. Select your partner as your reviewer

+## Code Review
+We will be reviewing each others code